Nebraska's congressional districts

 Unlike every other U.S. state except for Maine, Nebraska apportions its Electoral College votes according to congressional district, making each district its own separate battleground in presidential elections.

 Current districts and representatives

-List of members of the United States House delegation from Nebraska, district boundaries, and the district political ratings according to the CPVI.
-The delegation has a total of 3 members, all Republicans.
+This is a list of United States representatives from Nebraska, district boundaries, and the district political ratings according to the CPVI.
+The delegation has a total of three members, all Republicans.

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of Nebraska, presented chronologically.
 All redistricting events that took place in Nebraska between 1973 and 2013 are shown.
 District numbers are represented by the map fill colors.

 Obsolete districts

 Fourth district

 The fourth district seat was eliminated after the 1960 census.

 Fifth district

 The fifth district seat was eliminated after the 1940 census.

 Sixth district

 The sixth district seat was eliminated after the 1930 census.

 At-large district

 The at-large district seat was eliminated in 1883.